ocaml-flambda/flambda-backend/jane/doc/extensions/unboxed-types/index.md

 # Layouts

 Every type is now classified by a *layout*, much like how every expression is classified by a *type*.
-There is a small fixed set of layouts:
+The type system knows about a collection of fixed *base* layouts:

 * `value` is the layout occupied by almost every OCaml type.
 Every type you have ever conceived of before reading this description is a `value`.